 (3) For the purposes of these regulations, a prescribed activity is carried out on a network if the prescribed activity is carried out in, on or in connection with the network.

-(4) However, if a prescribed activity is carried out in the course of the construction, commissioning, maintenance or decommissioning of the network, the activity is not carried out in connection with the network unless it is carried out within 6 metres of the network.
+(4) However, if a prescribed activity is carried out in the course of the construction, commissioning, maintenance or decommissioning of the network, the activity is not carried out in connection with the network unless it is carried out at the site at which the network is located or is being constructed.

+(5) For the purposes of these regulations, the adequacy of plans, procedures, standards, work practices, instruction, training, supervision, records or other things must be assessed by reference to good industry practice.

 [Regulation 3 amended: Gazette 1 Aug 2017 p.
-4110.]
+4110; SL 2021/218 r.
+4.]

 4. Network operators